 Numerous studies have shown that parks provide a safe place to connect, enjoy the outdoors and be physically active.
 Canton Parks staff is dedicated to creating great parks and works year-round to maintain the numerous amenities that can be found within our parks system.
 Guided by community input, these park improvement projects help create and maintain open green spaces near home that are welcoming to all.

 For the safety of all visitors, staff and contractors, park improvement spaces will be fenced off.
 We will work efficiently to minimize the time a space may be closed and ask that our neighbors avoid construction areas until projects are completed.

 For additional information, please contact the Canton Parks office at 734/394-5310.

-Pollinator Gardens Added to Heritage Park and Ridge Road Park
+Pollinator Gardens Added to Heritage Park and Zibiwés Nature Area (Formerly Patriot Park)

-Canton Township is pleased to announce the addition of pollinator gardens in Heritage Park and Ridge Road Park.
+Canton Township is pleased to announce the addition of pollinator gardens in Heritage Park and Zibiwés Nature Area (formerly Patriot Park).
 Under the guidance of Creating Habitats for Pollinators, the majority of volunteers from Community Financial Credit Union and the Dartmouth Alumni of Detroit/NW Ohio teamed up to plant native grasses and plants to help give bees and other pollinators a place to thrive in these two Canton parks.

 Heritage Park, located just west of the Canton Administrative Office at 1150 S. Canton Center, Canton, MI 48188, is one of Canton’s premier parks, where visitors can enjoy 105 acres of green space, including: two playscapes, a splash pad, four pavilions, a picturesque gazebo, two large ponds, walking tracks, an amphitheater, baseball diamonds, soccer fields, a sand volleyball court, fishing area, and much more.